 What are ants?

 Ants are foraging insects that live in social colonies.
 By nature, ants are adept at working together for a common purpose, such as feeding or defending their colony.
 This is evident in their uniform scavenging lines to and from a source of food, and their ability to team lift and carry objects several hundred times their body weight.

-Here in California, there are three major types of ants that can be found invading homes and businesses:
+Here in our area of California, there are three major types of ants that can be found invading homes and businesses:

 These ants grow to be about 1/8 of an inch long and typically range in color from light yellowish-brown to black, though some are multi-colored.

 Are ants dangerous?

 Argentine ants, acrobat ants, and carpenter ants pose no major threats to humans or animals.
 While acrobat ants can bite, they will only do so when threatened.
 These bites can cause minor discomfort and may lead to itchiness and swelling, but won't result in any serious health complications.
 Of the three ant species listed above, carpenter ants are by far the biggest threat, but not in the traditional sense.
 As their name suggests, carpenter ants build their homes in wood.
 Given enough time, a large number of carpenter ants can lead to extensive structural damages throughout the wood of your home with their destructive tunneling behaviors.

 Why do I have an ant problem?

 Ants are drawn to homes by two major attractants, food and moisture.
 For ants, food usually consists of anything with high sugar content.
 However, for certain species, their food can consist of proteins and fats as well, meaning they search for anything from fruits, meats, eggs, oils, sugary beverages and more to feed themselves and their colonies.

 If you're dealing with an ant infestation in your home, chances are that a scouting ant found a food or water source nearby and relayed the location back to its colony.
 Once an ant colony has been alerted to the presence of a food source, they won't stop scavenging until that food source is completely gone.